csc301-2023-winter/3-university-health-network-T/Deliverable-2/README.md

 - Page 3: User login email verification, click "login" to access to the main web page.
 ## ![page 3](./D2-reg-demo-img/r3.png)

-- page 4: User will be able to see the main page after login in.
+- User will be able to see the main page after login in.

 ## Instructions(Part 2 of 2 - App features part)